Numinous: Etymology

-Numinous was derived in the 17th century from the Latin numen, meaning a "deity or spirit presiding over a thing or space."
-It describes the power or presence or realisation of a divinity.
-It is etymologically unrelated to Immanuel Kant's noumenon, a Greek term referring to an unknowable reality underlying all things.
+Numinous was derived in the 17th century from the Latin numen, meaning "nod" and thus, in a transferred (figurative, metaphorical) sense, "divine will, divine command, divinity or majesty."
+Numinous is etymologically unrelated to Immanuel Kant's noumenon, a Greek term referring to an unknowable reality underlying all things.

 Rudolf Otto

 The word was given its present sense by the German theologian and philosopher Rudolf Otto in his influential 1917 book Das Heilige, which appeared in English as The Idea of the Holy in 1923.

 Otto writes that while the concept of "the holy" is often used to convey moral perfection—and does entail this—it contains another distinct element, beyond the ethical sphere, for which he uses the term numinous.
-He explains the numinous as a "non-rational, non-sensory experience or feeling whose primary and immediate object is outside the self."
+He explains "numinous" as a "non-rational, non-sensory experience or feeling whose primary and immediate object is outside the self."
 This mental state "presents itself as ganz Andere, wholly other, a condition absolutely sui generis and incomparable whereby the human being finds himself utterly abashed."

-Otto argues that because the numinous is irreducible and sui generis it cannot be defined in terms of other concepts or experiences, and that the reader must therefore be "guided and led on by consideration and discussion of the matter through the ways of his own mind, until he reach the point at which 'the numinous' in him perforce begins to stir...
+Otto argues that because the numinous is irreducible and sui generis it cannot be defined in terms of other concepts or experiences, and that the reader must therefore be "guided and led on by consideration and discussion of the matter through the ways of his own mind, until he reaches the point at which 'the numinous' in him perforce begins to stir...
 In other words, our X cannot, strictly speaking, be taught, it can only be evoked, awakened in the mind."
 Chapters 4 to 6 are devoted to attempting to evoke the numinous and its various aspects.

 Using Latin, he describes it as a mystery (mysterium) that is at once terrifying (tremendum) and fascinating (fascinans).
 He writes: